Reishandy/RPG-Maker-to-Android/README.md

 - For troubleshooting or additional customization, refer to the [official documentation](https://developer.android.com/studio).

 ## 📄 License

-This guide and template are provided under the **MIT License**.
-Feel free to use and modify them as needed.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Credits

 Created by [Reishandy](https://github.com/Reishandy)

 ## 🎮 Enjoy Making Your RPG Game on Android!
 If this guide helped you, consider giving a ⭐ on [GitHub](https://github.com/Reishandy/RPG-Maker-to-Android)! 🚀